Division of Property in Keller

 Types of Property

-- Separate Property: Separate property is owned by an individual spouse.
+- Separate Property: Separate property is property that solely belongs to one spouse.

-- Comingling of Property: Comingling happens when separate and community property become intertwined.
+- Comingling Property: When separate and community property overlap, it becomes comingling property.